 In this section, you could obtain some ideas about things to do in Chengdu and Chongqing, based on my real travel experience to both cities.

-See the Giant Pandas
+1. Meet the Lovely Giant Pandas

 Drinking tea and chatting with friends at a teahouse has been a Chengdu tradition for millennia.
 You could order a cup of tea and relax, blending in with the daily lifestyle of the locals.